NaotoKubota/my_notebook/README.md

-# Docker container for Scanpy and Jupyter
+# Docker container for my notebook

 Dockerfile for my own use.